It’s hard to over-hype the power of website popups. Web popups can be one of the most powerful tools in a marketer’s arsenal.

 How?
 Create a compelling offer, but make it time-specific – to instigate your visitors to take action quickly.

 So, instead of just offering a discount to cart abandoners to complete the purchase, offer a discount if they make the purchase within an hour or on the same day.
-If you don’t want to make it time specific use scarcity in your copy.
+If you don’t want to make it time-specific, use scarcity in your copy.
 Checkout this example from Teleflora:

-They showed me this popup with offer when I was about to take off from the checkout page without completing the purchase.
+This popped up while exiting the checkout page without completing the purchase.
 Simply adding “NOW” in the CTA is enough to push me or anyone into action.

 Wrapping up